chrsep/Kingfish/README.md

 #### [Kotlin (Programming language)](https://kotlinlang.org/)
 A programming language developed by jetbrains, the team behind Intellij and Android Studio.
+It reduces boilerplate significantly.
 To learn or try kotlin, you can use the the [Kotlin Koans](http://try.kotlinlang.org/)

 #### [Realm (Database)](https://realm.io/)